naston70/jeremys-it-lab/Review-31-Days-Before-CCNA/31-Networking.Models/day.9.ACL.implementation.md

 You can add comments to ACLs by using the ```remark``` argument in place of the permit or deny.
 Remarks are descriptive statement that you can use to better understand and troubleshoot either named or numbered ACLs.
 Extended

 ## Verifying IPv4 ACLs

+When you finish configuring an ACL, use the ```show``` commands to verify the configuration.
+Use the ```show access-lists``` command to display the contents of all ACLs.
+By entering the ACL name or number as an option for this command you can specify a specific ACL on

+An access list can also be verified on a specific interface: ```show ip interface g0/0``` will show what access list is set.

+## Comparing IPv4 and IPv6 ACLs